Brian1226/Priority-Queue/Specification.md

 ## Triggers

-* The user selects the note they want to delete, clicks on the "Delete note" option, then clicks on the "Confirm" option.
+* The user selects the note they want to delete, clicks on the "Delete Note" option, then clicks on the "Confirm" option.

 ## Primary Sequence

 1. The user selects the note they want to delete.
-2. The user clicks on the "Delete note" option.
+2. The user clicks on the "Delete Note" option.
 3. The app displays a message, asking the user to either confirm or cancel the action.
 4. The user clicks on the "Confirm" option.
 5. The app deletes the selected note.